-They were recognized as an official breed in 1925 by the American Kennel Club.
+It wasn’t until 1925 that Golden Retrievers were recognized as an official breed by the American Kennel Club.

 Golden Retrievers are still used today for hunting and field trials.

-You may think that all Goldens look similar, but the breed comes in various coat colours ranging from white to dark golden.
+You may think that all Goldens look similar, but this breed comes in various coat colours ranging from white to dark golden.
 There are also 3 types, all with subtle differences.

-English: Also known as English Cream Golden, this type of Golden is the lightest in colour, a white cream colour.
-English Goldens are more “stockier”, with thick coats and heavier weights.
+Also known as English Cream Golden.
+This type of Golden is the lightest in colour, a white cream colour.

-Canadian: The Canadian Golden has a thinner and darker coat colour and is taller than the other types.
+The American Golden Retriever has a darker coat colour, is lankier, and less muscular than the other types.

 Regardless of the type of Golden, they all have a great temperament.
 They are known for their calm, playful and friendly disposition.